TEDx Talk

 'What is the purpose of living when you're brain damaged and not independent?
 What can be my new purpose?

-'How will I ever be able to be a class teacher again?
-Let's make this happen'
+'How will I ever be able to be a class teacher again?'

-Quite heavy (and not-so-heavy) queries to ponder indeed, but I appreciate that I am now more aware because that means the plastic, albeit damaged, mind is certainly improving.
-Murse Gilly put it perfectly in Week 5 of my Hospital Vacay (written notes in my cherished notebook) by saying that my mood had noticeably changed during my month+ 'stay' because of my increased awareness.
-At first, I was, for the most part, laughing - probably because Gilly did a good job of mocking my accent and telling me how lazy/humourous/weird Australians are/I am!
-He too was an expat living in London and I thought he was like 25 years old, but he had his own rugby team of little Gilly sorts at home!
-My Italian Big Spoon in hospital was a little older too, but I thought she was my age!
-It was like the part of my brain that could establish someone's age had been damaged too!
-Eventually, as I became more aware, I became more frightened and I'd beg my guests to spoon me until I fell asleep each night (previously thrived on nights when I had my bed to myself!), not only because of my current life situation with brain damage and the pseudo broken heart, but also because I didn't want to be alone with my morbid thoughts and the distraction of a 'spoon' (+ chocolate) always ensured I avoided such.
-Thank you Pumps!
-Every morning (whilst at hospital), I'd wake up, hearing the familiar, although incredibly eerie and disturbing beeps of machines all around me and even more worrying were the people who would walk past my ward who seemed like they were coming to life from my dreams (we deduce I had seen them earlier, but could not make the connection due to lack of short term memory so they seemed like ghosts/zombies.
+Quite heavy (& not-so-heavy) queries to ponder indeed, but I appreciate that I am now more aware because that means the plastic, albeit damaged, mind is certainly improving.
+Hospital staff member/my bestie, Gilly, put it perfectly in week five of hospital vacay (written notes in my cherished notebook) by saying that my mood had noticeably changed during the month+ 'stay' because of my increased awareness.
+At first, I was, for the most part, laughing - probably because Gilly did a good job of mocking my accent and telling me how lazy/humorous/weird Australian sorts are/I am!
+Eventually with time, as I became more aware, I became more frightened and I'd beg my guests to spoon me until I fell asleep each night (previously thrived on nights when I had my bed to myself!), not only because of the current life situation with brain damage and the pseudo-broken heart, but also because I didn't want to be alone with my morbid thoughts and the distraction of a 'spoon' (+ chocolate) always ensured I avoided such.
+Thank you, supernovas!
+Every morning (whilst at hospital), I'd wake up, hearing the familiar, although incredibly eerie-&-disturbing beeps of various machines all around me and even more worrying, were the people who would walk past my ward who seemed like they were coming to life from my dreams (we deduce I had seen them earlier, but could not make the connection due to lack of short term memory so they seemed like ghosts/zombies.
 Seriously scary stuff).
 I'd predict what they'd do as they walked past (a laugh or an ear scratch, for example) and then it'd surely happen (I SWEAR!), which made me incredibly paranoid.
-Fortunately, I never had to be sedated in the serious sense, but I definitely needed a) Nurse Gilly nearby to reassure me (if he wasn't, he came to see me the very second he could.
-Thank you Nurse G!), b) friends to message with new ways to express that I wasn't in a coma and shots of what they were in the midst of doing to prove such a 'deadly' theory was ridiculous (ensuring to mix up their lingo from previous messages so that I didn't feel like I could predict what they were saying, yet not make it so abstract that coma/dead paranoia would deepen given unfamiliarity = intense time for mates!
+Fortunately, I never had to be sedated in the serious sense, but I definitely needed a) neuro-ward head honcho, Gilly, nearby to reassure me (if he wasn't, he came to see me the very second he could.
+Thank you, dear G-man!), b) friends to message with new ways to express that I wasn't in a coma + photos of what they were in the midst of doing to prove such a 'deadly' theory was ridiculous (ensuring to mix up their lingo from previous messages so that I didn't feel like I could predict what they were saying, yet not make it so abstract that coma/dead paranoia would deepen given unfamiliarity = intense time for mates!
 Always appreciated :)) and/or c) distractions - of any sort!
-This is why I often looked at my messages and art pieces from students and friends/family (Zac Hanson drew an amazing 'Pain Assessment Doodle'! *PI*), despite my brain lodging them all in my long-term memory bank (and other patients mocking me for constantly looking at such).
-I cannot stress to you how much my mates and technology helped in those petrifying weeks during hospital (still do just at a lesser extent thanks to brain's progress!).
+This is why I often looked at my messages and art pieces from students and friends/family, despite my brain lodging them all in the long-term memory bank.
+Honestly, I cannot stress to you how much my mates & technology helped in those petrifying weeks during hospital.
 Reflecting on the past three years, it has been an incredible learning journey for myself, as a teacher, to understand more about how we remember and why we forget - free professional development.
-Furthermore, I have discovered that the best way to win at Life is to forget to keep score and that is truly what I'm focusing on with my success now measured by how high I am bouncing after hitting rock bottom.
+Furthermore, I have discovered that the best way to win at life is to forget to keep score and that is truly what I'm focusing on with my success now measured by how high I am bouncing after hitting rock bottom.

 Not only are the well wishes (below) from one of my lovely British students an absolute tear jerker, but it also gave the nickname of 'Miss Laid' by visiting friends who noticed the accidental misspelling.